 BRCC's Outreach and Community Service program is dependent on the good will of its membership who, as was stated before, coach, paddle, steer and coordinate all the on water activities.
-They also handle everything behind the scenes.
-Of note in 2011 was the extraordinary effort made by the Fleet Captain, her committee and more than 40 BRCC volunteers who together restored one of the two dragon boats central to both the racing and community service programs.
-The volunteers with guidance and support from the Berkeley Marine Center, put in well over 250 hours of hands on work restoring the boat to like new quality.
-They will repeat the entire process with the second boat in 2012.
+These same paddlers and volunteers also handle everything behind the scenes.
+The club takes as much pride in its community service efforts as it does in its competitive paddling.
+This is possible year after year because joy is another part of the success equation.

+This year the DragonMax racing team made it's best showing in Regional competition since the inception of the team.
+Members are inspired after their success at the Regionals in August, 2013 and earned slots for 4 crews at the World Championships in Ravenna, Italy in 2014.

+Big dreams - big returns!

+Free berthing allows us to keep fees low, and frees us to use our funds to subsidize youth teams, provide great exercise and joy to a growing number of regular paddlers and appropriately maintain our fleet and equipment.
+Like volunteer labor and passion for the sport, it's a critical part of our success.

 This is the energy and commitment that BRCC brings to its partnership with the City of Berkeley.
 Free berthing allows us to keep fees low, and frees us to use our funds to subsidize youth teams and appropriately maintain our fleet and equipment.
 Like volunteer labor is a critical part of our success.